Upper School Clubs

 Key Club*

-International, student-led organization that provides its members with opportunities to provide service, build character, and develop leadership.
-Club dues are $25.
+An international, student-led organization that provides its members with opportunities to provide service, build character, and develop leadership.
+Club dues are $25.00.
 Students are required to complete 20 service hours each year of club membership.

 National Art Honor Society*

 An organization that strives to inspire and recognize students who have shown an outstanding ability in art, as well as bring art education to the attention of the entire school and the surrounding community.
-To earn the cord for graduation, a student must be an active member of the society for at least two years.
-Club dues are $5.
+To earn the cord for graduation, a student must be an active member of the society for at least 3 years.
+Club dues are $35.00.

 National Honor Society*